Spitroasting

 Safety, consent & law

 The core requirements match any multi-partner activity: enthusiastic, informed consent from everyone involved, clear communication, and agreed boundaries and safe signals.
-Practical health considerations include barrier protection and STI awareness across all partners, changing barriers or cleaning between anal and oral or vaginal contact to avoid cross-contamination, and attention to gag reflex and breathing for the central partner.
+Practical health considerations include barrier protection and STI awareness across all partners, changing barriers or cleaning between anal and oral or vaginal contact to avoid cross-contamination, and attention to the gag reflex and breathing for the central partner.
+Because the person in the middle cannot easily speak, a non-verbal signal agreed in advance — a tap, a dropped object — does the work a safeword would otherwise do.
 Between consenting adults in private it is legal in most jurisdictions and carries no clinical concern; it appears in neither the DSM-5-TR nor the ICD-11 as any kind of disorder.

 - Threesome70/100Acts & ActivitiesAn interest in consensual sexual activity involving three people at once, whether as a one-time encounter or a recurring arrangement.
 It is one of the most commonly reported sexual fantasies among adults.70